batchusivaji/classnotes/k8s.md

 - This means you can describe the desired state of a deployment in a YAML file, and the deployment controller will align the actual state to match.
 - Manages a ReplicaSet.

+                               or
+ We do not directly create a pod in K8s.
+We create blueprint of the pod and the rest is handled by K8s.
+The blueprint for creating pod is called deployment.

 - pod management: running a ReplicaSet allows you to deploy a number of pods, and check their status as a single unit.